NixOS in The Wild

 to fetch the HEAD

-directly on a repository branch without stipulating a hash.
+directly without stipulating a hash.
 The builtin function fetchGit

 repository at evaluation time — allowing for automation, ssh-agent